Quantitative and Computational Biology

 At least two semesters of teaching are required for all graduate students.
-Students will typically teach in the fall and spring terms of their third year.
-Teaching assignments are made by the Director of Graduate Studies, and students are notified of assignments in the summer of their second year.
+Students will typically teach in the fall and spring terms of their fourth year.
+Teaching assignments are made by the Director of Graduate Studies, and students are notified of assignments in the summer of their third year.